 The temporary Chupicuaro Exhibition

 The 3rd and the last gallery is a temporary exhibition gallery.
-Therefore, the displays here keep on changing.
+Therefore, the displays here change frequently.

-When I went last, the museum had an interesting collection from Chupicuaro in Central Mexico.
-The Chupicuaro Civilization dates to the Pre-Classical Era of Mexican history.
+When I last went, the museum had an interesting collection from Chupicuaro in Central Mexico.
+The Chupicuaro Civilization dates to the pre-Classical Era of Mexican history.

 Chupicuaro pottery vessels were also quite popular and were traded throughout Mesoamerica.

-Pro Tip: Civilizations ebbed and flowed throughout the history of Mexico.
-To learn more, check out our article on the 20 most fascinating Mexican pyramids that were built by the people of ancient civilizations.
+Pro Tip: Civilizations ebbed and flowed throughout Mexico’s history.
+To learn more, check out our article on the 20 most fascinating Mexican pyramids built by the people of ancient civilizations.

 San Miguelito Mayan Ruins at Museo Maya